Online Resources for Bolstering Learning!

 Elementary & Middle School

-ST Math is a K-8 visual math program that builds a deep conceptual understanding of math through rigorous learning and creative problem solving, and they’re offering their services free to parents through June 30th of this year.
+ST Math is a K-8 visual math program that builds a deep conceptual understanding of math through rigorous learning and creative problem solving.
 Prodigy math is another great resource frequently used by schools which engages students in math through games aligned with K-8 curriculum and standards.
-Zearn Math is normally only available to school districts or paying families, but they’ve made their entire K-5 curriculum—including 400 hours of digital lessons with onscreen teachers—available for free.
+Zearn Math helps students make sense of math with on screen teachers and is used by 1 in 4 elementary school students and more than 1 million middle school students.

 High School